Arrow (railcar): Comet IB conversion

 The Arrow I cars sat unused until 1986.
 Realizing that the car bodies still had many decades of service left on them, New Jersey Transit made the decision to have them rebuilt into locomotive-hauled coaches, nicknamed Comaro coaches.
-In 1987 and 1988 30 cars were converted into the Comet IB cab control cars and trailer coaches by Morrison-Knudsen at the Hornell, New York shop.
+Thirty cars were converted in 1987–88 into the Comet IB cab control cars and trailer coaches by Morrison-Knudsen at the Hornell, New York shop.
 Three Arrow Is, 519, 521 and 523, were heavily damaged by arson, and were salvaged for use in the Comet IB program before being scrapped.
 The rebuilt Comet IB cars remained in service for two decades (first on Newark Division diesel service, and then transferred to Hoboken Division diesel lines in 2005) before being retired by New Jersey Transit in late 2008, with some now leased or sold, and others since scrapped.

-14 have found new life through yet another rebuilding, on Amtrak California (Caltrans) as interim coaches.
+Fourteen were rebuilt again for Amtrak California (Caltrans) as interim coaches.
 Cabs were removed from the 12 cab cars, and the interiors rebuilt to resemble Amtrak coaches, with 64-passenger intercity seating installed in place of the old commuter seating.
-The 14 rebuilt Caltrans Comet IBs were overhauled and delivered between 2013 and 2014 and are in service on the San Joaquin line.
+The 14 rebuilt Caltrans Comet IBs were overhauled and delivered between 2013 and 2014 and are in service on the San Joaquins line.